 Managing Diabetes: The A1C Test

 Using your meter helps you track your blood sugar every day.
-But you also need to know if your treatment plan is keeping you healthy over time.
-An A1C (glycated hemoglobin) test can help.
+But your glucose meter tells you the value at the time of testing only.
+You also need to know if your treatment plan is keeping you healthy over time.
+The hemoglobin A1C (or glycated hemoglobin) test can help.
 This test measures your average blood sugar level over a few months.
 A higher A1C result means that you have a higher risk of developing complications.

 The A1C test

-The A1C is a blood test done by your healthcare provider.
-You will likely have an A1C test every 2 to 3 months.
+The A1C is a blood test done by your health care provider.
+You will likely have an A1C test every 3 to 6 months.

 Visit http://professional.diabetes.org/glucosecalculator.aspx for a chart that helps convert your A1C percentages into eAG numbers.